An Alarming History

 Miami-Dade Council and Mayor's Office

 USDA, APHIS Animal Care

-Write to APHIS (The Animal & Plant Inspection Service) and the USDA and ask them to enforce the Animal Welfare Act on behalf of Lolita.
+Write to APHIS (The Animal & Plant Inspection Service) and the USDA and ask them to enforce the Animal Welfare Act.
 APHIS oversees the enforcement of the Animal Welfare Act and the USDA oversees APHIS.

 Send your letters or email to: